Chapter 15 Don't Be Sad

 In the middle of the night, the ringing from my phone woke me up.
 With squinting eyes, I tried to see who is calling.
 An unknown number keeps flashing up, again and again.
 I let it ring.
 Whoever is calling this late is probably trying to reach someone else.
 Not five minutes later there is a banging on my front door.
 I put on some shorts and turn on the lights, grabbing a knife on my way past the kitchen.
 I creep towards the front door and look through the hole.Well fuck, they found me.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, aliceWrite a Review